bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RequiresOLEMesh_2lR_SlvAbENQL3ZSWl6HTj/Documentation.md

-Indication that an OLE mesh is required to protect the signal & maintainer (TRUE) or not (FALSE)
+Indicates whether an OLE mesh is required to protect the signal or maintainer.